Mercado Municipal São Filipe, Cape Verde

 You can enter Cape Verde as a visitor for up to 30 days without a visa.

-To stay longer or to travel for other reasons, you must meet the Cape Verde government’s entry requirements (in Portuguese).
+To stay longer or to travel for other reasons, you must meet the Cape Verde government’s entry requirements.

 Traveller entry form

-You must fill in a traveller entry form 5 days before you arrive in the country.
+You must fill in a traveller entry form at least 5 days before you arrive in the country.
 This form includes an airport security fee (‘TSA’), which you must pay before you arrive.

 If you’re travelling with a tour operator, check whether they can complete the form for you as part of the booking process.